Reporting Crime, Emergencies and Non-Emergencies on Campus and at the Bookstore

 In case of fire emergencies only: In addition to calling 911, activate the nearest fire alarm pull box by pulling down on the lever to alert others in the building and then exit the building to a safe location.
 Treatment of serious injuries should begin within three to four minutes of the accident.

-Any non-emergency incident should be immediately reported to the Cheltenham Township Police Department by calling 215-885-1600, if on campus, or to the Horsham Township Police Department by calling 215-643-8284, if at the Bookstore.
+Any non-emergency incident should be immediately reported to the Cheltenham Township Police Department by calling 215-885-1600, if on campus, and to the Horsham Township Police Department by calling 215-643-8284, if at the Bookstore.

 An emergency is any life-threatening situation—fires, medical emergencies in which an ambulance is needed, and crime situations requiring onsite police response.
 It would include the following: